gufolabs/gufo_tower/docs/proxy.md

 ## Tower

-Container acts as separate network node so it has to get access to internet separately.
+Container acts as a separate network host so it has to get access to internet separately.
 Append to  `docker-compose.yml` in `environment` section that vars

 ```
 version: '2.1'